Directors & Advisors

 Charles Spencer is an author, broadcaster, and journalist, and is the ninth Earl Spencer.
 After gaining a degree in Modern History at Oxford University, he worked for NBC News as an on-air correspondent for a decade, primarily for the Today Show, but also for Sunday Today, NBC Nightly News, and NBC Super Channel, where he wrote and presented the documentary series Great Houses of the World (1994-1995).
 He was a reporter for Granada Television from 1991 to 1993, and has presented or contributed to documentaries for the History Channel, the BBC, PBS, and the Smithsonian Channel.
 As a print journalist, he has written book reviews for The Guardian, The Independent on Sunday, The Financial Times and other British newspapers.
 He has written feature stories for newspapers and magazines in the United Kingdom and the United States, including The Spectator and Vanity Fair.
 He is the author of five history books including two U.K. bestsellers: Blenheim, Battle for Europe (Phoenix, 2004), shortlisted for Historical Book of the Year at the National Book Awards; and Killers of the King, the second highest-selling history book in the United Kingdom in 2014.
 He helped establish Althorp Living History, a handmade fine furniture line faithfully reproducing pieces from the historic collection at Althorp.
 In 2003, he founded the Althorp Literary Festival, an annual celebration of books, authors, and reading held at Althorp, the 500-year-old Spencer family home, 75 miles north of London.
 While living for four years in South Africa he served as a Trustee of Nelson Mandela’s Children’s Fund and is currently patron of several British charities, including the Friends of Cynthia Spencer Hospice, the Brain Tumour Charity, and Thomas’ Fund.

 Karen Spencer founded Whole Child International in 2004 with the aim of improving the quality of care for vulnerable children worldwide.
 Targeting the largely overlooked emotional needs of society’s most at-risk children, Whole Child’s cost-effective, sustainable, and replicable program provides them with the tools they need to become productive members of society.
 As Founder and CEO of the organization, Karen leads an international team of trainers, researchers, and other staff to change systems of care, to advocate and influence policy, and to conduct related research.
 Whole Child programs are currently being brought to scale with funding from the Korean government through the Inter-American Development Bank and other donors.
 On February 20-21, 2010, His Holiness the 14th Dalai Lama came especially to lend his personal support to Whole Child at the launch of its global initiative to raise awareness of the plight of institutionalized children.
 During his two days supporting Whole Child, His Holiness participated in discussions with philanthropists, academics, government officials, and the public on how best to meet the needs of the most vulnerable children.
-Karen is co-author of articles published in the peer-reviewed Infant Journal of Mental Health and Perspectives in Infant Mental Health, contributing important insights and realistic solutions to the public debate.
+Karen is co-author of articles published in the peer-reviewed Infant Mental Health Journal and Perspectives in Infant Mental Health, contributing important insights and realistic solutions to the public debate.
 In September 2015, she was elected an Ashoka Fellow for her innovative work as a social entrepreneur by the Ashoka Foundation, which honored her for identifying and filling a gap in care for orphans and vulnerable children.
 In 2016 she was made a Fellow at the University of Northampton in the United Kingdom.

 Edward W. (Ed) Scott, Jr.